Stories, news, and features from the heart of Chatham University

 Read about Chatham in the news

-Christine Sarteschi, professor of social work and criminology, speaks to the Australian Broadcasting Corporation about sovereign citizens, one of the extremist movements she researches.
+Christine Sarteschi, professor of social work and criminology, speaks to the Arkansas Democrat Gazette about a case involving a self-described sovereign citizen.

 Explore our most recent stories